chamilo/chash/README.md

     php -d suhosin.executor.include.whitelist="phar" chash.phar

-or, obviously, you can change this setting in your /etc/php5/cli/conf.d/suhosin.ini file (look for "executor"), although this might increase the vulnerability of your system.
+or you can change this setting in your /etc/php5/cli/conf.d/suhosin.ini file (look for "executor"), although this might increase the vulnerability of your system.

 Available commands:
 ====================